Olgagr/steam-web-api/README.md

 # SteamWebApi

-This is gem that it makes trivial to use Steam Web API.
+This is gem that makes trivial to use Steam Web API.
 It supports all methods listed here: https://developer.valvesoftware.com/wiki/Steam_Web_API

 ## Installation